RayAndrade/TheRayCode/CPP/Factory/README.md

 This interface accepts two methods.
 A destructor for **Product** and a method we generically call **Operation**.
 **Operation** returns a string.

-We now will a two concrete product clases called **ProductA** and **ProductB**.
+Now we will create two concrete product clases one called **ProductA** and the other **ProductB**.
 Concrete Products provide various implementations of the Product interface.
 The code for **ProductA**  is:
 ```c++
 #include "Product.h"